emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

   emqx-data-emqx-statefulset-0   Bound     pvc-ad425e9d-adb5-11e9-80cc-0697b59e8064   1Gi        RWO            gp2            56s
   ```

   The output result represents that the status of this PVC is Bound, and PVC storage has been successfully established.
-EMQ X Broker will read the data is mounted in PVC for implementing persistence, when rescheduling pod.
+EMQX Broker will read the data is mounted in PVC for implementing persistence, when rescheduling pod.

-So far, the process that EMQ X Broker builds persistence cluster in the Kubernetes has been completed.
+So far, the process that EMQX Broker builds persistence cluster in the Kubernetes has been completed.
 This article omits some details, and the process of deployment is also for the simple Demo.
-Users can read [kubernetes documentation](https://kubernetes.io/docs/home/) and [Helm chart source code](https://github.com/emqx/emqx-rel/tree/master/deploy/charts/emqx) provided by the EMQ X Team for more in-depth research.
+Users can read [kubernetes documentation](https://kubernetes.io/docs/home/) and [Helm chart source code](https://github.com/emqx/emqx-rel/tree/master/deploy/charts/emqx) provided by the EMQX Team for more in-depth research.
 Of course, contributing issues, pulling requests and star on Github are welcome.